koor-tech/koor/Documentation/Storage-Configuration/Object-Storage-RGW/ceph-object-multisite.md

 A list of endpoints in the master zone group in the master zone is in the `endpoints` section of the JSON output of the `zonegoup get` command.

-This endpoint must also be resolvable from the new Rook Ceph cluster.
+This endpoint must also be resolvable from the new Koor cluster.
 To test this run the `curl` command on the endpoint:

 ```console
 $ curl -L http://10.17.159.77:80